James-QiuHaoran/James-QiuHaoran.github.io/README.md

 ## Notice - Website Migration

-This website [james-qiuhaoran.github.io](james-qiuhaoran.github.io) has been migrated and also updated to another website [haoranqiu.web.illinois.ed](haoranqiu.web.illinois.edu).
+This website james-qiuhaoran.github.io has been migrated and also updated to another website haoranqiu.web.illinois.edu.
 The old website has been serving for a long time until I went to UIUC.

 I plan to keep the old website here in this repository and won't update anything any more.
 However, the website framework is free to use.